-School Reopening during the COVID19 Pandemic (Summer/Fall 2020)
+School Reopening and Education During the COVID19 Pandemic

 I wrote a column on my recommendations for reopening K-12 schools in Fall 2020 during the COVID19 pandemic in The Atlantic (July 2020).
 I followed this up with a column in the New York Times (October 2020) on the externalities and the role of colleges in the pandemic.

-I also discussed school reopening with several news outlets or had my article referenced, including: The New York Time (Upshot), The New York Times (The Morning), The 74, The Christian Science Monitor, VICE, NY1, The Wall Street Journal, Business Insider, Chalkbeat (1), Chalkbeat (2), Chalkbeat (3), Bloomberg, Early Learning Nation, The Economist, Grow, and ParentData (Emily Oster’s newsletter).
+I also discussed school reopening and the educational implications of the pandemic with several news outlets or had my article referenced, including: The New York Time (Upshot), The New York Times (The Morning), The 74, The Christian Science Monitor, VICE, NY1, The Wall Street Journal, Business Insider, Chalkbeat (1), Chalkbeat (2), Chalkbeat (3), Bloomberg, Early Learning Nation, The Economist, Grow, ParentData (Emily Oster’s newsletter), and Ed Week.

 I presented at an IZA conference on school reopening in the U.S. (September 2020).
 My presentation is here.